bryandesser/Quant4D/docs/source/graphical_user_interface.rst

 File information
 ^^^^^^^^^^^^^^^^
 `Size`: Actual file size in GiB.
 `Estimated size`: Estimated dataset size in GiB based on the above parameters.
-If the two agree, the text will be shown in :green:green; if not, it will show in :red:red.
+If the two agree, the text will be shown in :green:`green`; if not, it will show in :red:`red`.
 `Dataset Info from Metadata`: Information automatically detected from the file metadata.

 Preview Window